dartraiden/NVIDIA-patcher/docs/README.md

 Thus, for example, GTX 1070 and GTX 1080 can work together, but GTX 960 and GTX 1060 cannot.

 ## Troubleshooting
-* Problem: A BSOD after installing the driver.
+* Problem: Antivirus software removes driver.
 Solution: Add the `C:\Windows\System32\DriverStore` directory to the exceptions of Windows Defender (or other antivirus you use).
 Reinstall the driver after that.

+* Problem: A BSOD after installing the driver.
+Solution: Turn off the [Hardware Accelerated GPU Scheduling](https://www.howtogeek.com/756935/how-to-enable-hardware-accelerated-gpu-scheduling-in-windows-11/#enable-hardware-accelerated-gpu-scheduling-in-windows-11).

-# If you don't trust me and want to patch the driver yourself, see [how to use patcher](/docs/README-PATCHER.md).
+# If you don't trust me and want to patch the driver by yourself, see [how to use patcher](/docs/README-PATCHER.md).

 ## Unlocking full x16 PCI-E lines on the CMP-cards
 TL;DR: You need to solder the missing elements near the PCI-E slot.